bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 The inside of the building was all covered in fine wooden facades his dad had made over the years, which made everything seem really nice and expensive.
 The kitchen and dinning room on the ground floor took up most of the space, and the spinal stair case led up to their common room, and the sleeping quarters for both his parents, and for his uncle.

-In the kitchen stood his mom, humming near the stove, slicing something to mix into the stewpot.
+In the kitchen stood his mom, humming near the stove, slicing something to mix into a stewpot.
 Dressed in her midday-blue dress and a white apron, she turned her head slightly as she continued slicing what was in front of her, her tail tip waved a bit from side to side.

 "Welcome home, dear." she replied with the soft, warm tone, as she gently eyed him.